alesya-h/linux_detect_tablet_mode/README.md

 ## What it does

-It uses two accelerometers to detect an angle between the screen and the keyboard, decides if that angle corresponds to laptop or tablet mode, and if mode have changed, it executes commands for switching into that mode, which are specified in a config file.
+It uses `libinput debug-events` to detect switches to normal and tablet mode, and executes commands for switching into that mode, which are specified in a config file.
 Generally you would put there commands to disable/enable a keyboard/touchpad/trackpoint, show/hide an on-screen keyboard, toggle some desktop environment panels, and the like.

 ## Supported devices

-Supposedly any 2-in-1s that have 2 accelerometers.
+All devices that have a tablet mode switch supported by libinput.
+As far as I understand this is a standard mechanism for this functionality nowadays.
 Tested devices:

 - ThinkPad X1 Yoga Gen2 (it was developed for it)